Chameleon Channels: Measuring YouTube Accounts Repurposed for Deception and Profit

 We conduct two logistic regressions, first we model repurposed channels from Fameswap against a baseline drawn from Social Blade using the \texttt{R} package, ~\texttt{DSL}~\cite{dslrpackage}.
 We report the coefficients in Table~\ref{tab:combined_descriptives}.

-\textbf{Takeaways from Quantitative Features:} Channels whose oldest video is more recent are more likely to be repurposed, as are those with a longer interval between oldest and most recent uploads.
-So, buyers seemingly favor channels that look established (i.e., showing a sizeable upload time span), but those are not necessarily truly long-standing.
-Indeed, a genuinely mature channel would feature \emph{both} an old first upload and a long production span.
+\textbf{Takeaways from Quantitative Features:} Channels whose oldest video is more recent are more likely to be repurposed, as are those with a longer interval between the oldest and most recent uploads.
+So, buyers seemingly favor channels that look established (i.e., showing a sizeable upload time span), but those are not necessarily truly long-standing: a genuinely mature channel would feature \emph{both} an old first upload and a long production span.

-Irregular upload intervals (high standard deviation among ``time-between-videos'') and modestly larger subscriber bases both predict repurposing, implying that erratic schedules and an existing audience are typical markers of repurposed channels.
-Mean views/likes do not have statistically significant effect on predictions. \emph{Lower} comment counts are, surprisingly, predictors of channel repurposing.
-A plausible hypothesis is that repurposed channels may disable or limit comments to avoid scrutiny.
-Subscriber count is a positive but modest predictor of channel reuse: repurposing seems less about absolute reach and more about fast content throughput in lucrative niches.
+Irregular upload intervals (high SD in ``time-between-videos'') predict repurposing, implying that erratic schedules and an existing audience are typical markers of repurposed channels.
+Average views across videos were not significantly different across samples.
+Repurposed Fameswap channels tended to have a higher number of likes in videos, a greater variance in likes in videos, and lower comment counts.
+It is possible that repurposed channels may disable or limit comments to avoid scrutiny.
+The likes and views pattern did not hold for repurposed channels found in the wild.
+However, in both cases subscriber counts were not a predictor of channel reuse, indicating that channels of all sizes are repurposed.
+However, sold channels tended to have higher subscriber counts possibly because they are more appealing for sale.